Continental Resources Reports Second Quarter 2014 Results

 Conference Call Information and Summary Presentation

-Continental Resources plans to host a conference call to discuss second quarter 2013 results on Thursday, August 8, 2013 at 11 a.m.
-ET (10 a.m.
-CT) and publish a second quarter 2013 summary presentation to its website prior to the start of the conference call in order to be used as reference material.
+Continental Resources plans to host a conference call to discuss second quarter 2014 results on Wednesday, August 6, 2014 at 12 p.m.
+ET (11 a.m.
+CT).
 Those wishing to listen to the conference call may do so via the Company's website at www.CLR.com or by phone:

 A replay of the call will be available for 30 days on the Company's website or by dialing:

 Continental plans to publish a second quarter 2014 supplement presentation to its website at www.CLR.com prior to the start of its earnings conference call on August 6, 2014.

 Upcoming Conference and the CLR 2014 Investor & Analyst Day

 Members of Continental's management team will be participating in the following upcoming investment conference and Company hosted event:

 Enercom conference materials will be available on the Company's website at www.CLR.com on or prior to the day of the presentation.

 Continental will hold its 2014 Investor & Analyst Day meeting on Thursday, September 18, 2014 at 8:00 a.m.
 Central time in Oklahoma City, Oklahoma.
 The event and presentation materials will be available to the public via internet webcast and by posting on the Company's website at www.CLR.com.
 A link to the webcast will be accessible from the Company's website on the date of the event.
 A link to presentation materials will be accessible from the Company's website the evening prior to the date of the event or on the date of the event prior to 8:00 a.m.
 Central time.